schkovich/juju-rs/README.md

-This package provides a cli plugin for juju that allows for automated provisioning of machines on digital ocean.
+This package provides a cli plugin for juju that allows for automated provisioning of machines in RackSpace.
 I like to call it JuDo :-)

-Digital ocean is linux vps provider utilizing kvm and ssd across multiple data centers at a very competitive price with hourly billing.
+RackSpace is linux vps provider utilizing kvm and ssd across multiple data centers at a very competitive price with hourly billing.

 Juju provides for workloads management and orchestration using a